 This beautiful city located on the coast of Tuscany is a pleasant way to spend any day.
 Pisa, Italy is in the Italian Maritime Republic, located on the gorgeous western coast.
 In the city’s main piazza, you can find the city’s primary attraction, the Leaning Tower of Pisa.
 In this guide, learn about what to do in Pisa as well as some incredible Leaning Tower of Pisa Facts.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 After spending a few days checking out some of our best Florence tours, you may want to explore the Tuscan region outside of Florence.
 To explore Pisa, join us on our Private Pisa Day Trip with Lunch in Vinci from Florence.

 Piazza dei Miracoli